• Skip to primary navigation

 Instructions

-• Put 1/4 cup of cold chicken broth in a small jar and add 2 tablespoons of cornstarch.
+• Put 1/4 cup of cold broth in a small jar and add 2 tablespoons of cornstarch.

 • Immediately place the lid tightly on the jar and shake it vigorously until all the cornstarch is dissolved.